2020-mccabe-vanderbilt-es140X/ES140X/instructions/set_up_your_computers_Windows.md

 #### Windows
 0. For Windows users, make sure you have set up the Windows Subsystem for Linux (WSL) for your machine.
 If not, you can follow the instruction [here](#set-up windows-subsystems-for-linux).
 1. Once you log into your WSL, you will be automatiaclly put in a terminal.
-You can open up a window by searching for an opening the app Ubuntu
+You can open up a window by searching for and opening the app Ubuntu.
   <br />
   <br />
   <br />